tahershaker/Rancher-Prime-Manager-Deployment-and-Installation/02- Rancher-with-Lets-Encrypt-Signed-Cert/README.md

 - Certificate - `kubectl get/describe cert`
   - Certificate is created to ensure an up to date and signed certificate.

+If the above tools did not help, please refer to the troubleshooting cert-manager using the documentation on the cert-manager website: https://cert-manager.io/docs/faq/troubleshooting/

 --

 **Start using Rancher**